 This credential is designed for qualified males who serve in pastoral ministry in the local church whose primary ministry responsibility is preaching and teaching the Word and who currently hold a valid EFCA Vocational Ministry License.
-The expectation is, the individual requesting a COO is theologically proficient and in alignment with the EFCA.
+The expectation is, the individual requesting a Certificate of Christian Ministry is theologically competent, has an appropriate theological understanding of the Statement of Faith, character worthy of a minister of the gospel, and alignment with the EFCA.
 For requirements, see Ministerial Credentialing in the EFCA.